yegeunyang/odin-landing-page/README.md

 # Overview
 This is part of [The Odin Project](https://www.theodinproject.com/dashboard) foundations course projects.
-This project implements a given web page using HTML and CSS flexobx.
+This project implements a given web page using HTML and CSS flexbox.
 The goal was to replicate the given webpage design shown below as close as possible.

 # Technologies Used
 - HTML